Oakland University: History

-The board appointed George W. Hynd president of the university in July 2014.
-He replaced Dr. Gary Russi, who retired in August 2013.

-On 4 May 2017, the board announced Ora Hirsch Pescovitz, M.D., as Oakland University's seventh president.
+On 4 May 2017, the board announced Ora Hirsch Pescovitz as Oakland University's seventh president.
 Her tenure began on 1 July 2017, under a 5-year contract.
+In September 2023, her contract was extended to June 2031.

+For the fall 2022 semester, Oakland University had an enrollment of 16,108 students.
+Oakland University is the 6th largest of the 4-year universities in Michigan.